ZachHembree/RichHudFramework.Client/articles/Installation-and-Mod-Integration.md

 # Installation and Mod Integration
 The RHF client should be installed in a preexisting C# mod project.
 See the official [Space Engineers Mod Scripting Reference](https://spaceengineers.wiki.gg/wiki/Modding/Reference/ModScripting) for details on mod creation.
+Installation is just a matter of copying the source into your project, and initializing the client:

 1. **Install the Rich Hud Framework client:**
    - Download the latest release from [RichHudFramework.Client](https://github.com/ZachHembree/RichHudFramework.Client).